Whether you’re schmoozing a salesperson on the showroom floor, or haggling a private seller for an old runabout, buying a car is an exciting time.

 Hot tip: To keep your premiums down, it’s best to have good security features on the car and park it securely at night.
 Maintaining a good driving record won’t go astray either.

-As you can see, a lot of effort goes in to getting a good deal on a car.
+As you can see, a lot more effort goes into being sensible when you’re buying a car.
 But when you check your bank balance the next day, you’ll be glad you took the trouble.